informatics-isi-edu/mesh-viewer/README.md

 - reset the model to its original orientation and zoom level
 - support for Wavefront Object (.obj) format meshes and to non-standard compressed meshes (.obj.gz)
 - display landmarks
-- simple straigh-line distance measurement between landmarks
+- simple straight-line distance measurement between landmarks

 ## Interface

-The viewer is accessed view its `view.html` page and expects a set of query parameters indicating web resource locations (URL) of the model specification.
-Note that CORS is not supported, and all URLs must originate from the main site.
+The viewer is accessed view its `view.html` page and expects a set of parameters indicating web resource locations (URL) of the model specification.
+The parameters are passed as part of the fragment identifier (i.e., following the `#` of the URL).

-## Query Option Parameters
+## Parameters

 The model specification is a combination of JSON documents that describe what to render in the mesh viewer.
-The specification is loaded from one or more web resources indicated by the core query option parameters.
+The specification is loaded from one or more web resources indicated by the core parameters.
 These URLs should be URL-encoded in order to be safely passed to the mesh viewer.

+### Core Parameters

-The core options for specifying the model specification are:
+The core parameters for specifying the model specification are:

 * `model_url` - HTTP URL to the model object
 * `mesh_url` - HTTP URL to JSON list containing mesh objects